JakeSidSmith/react-fastclick/README.md

 Include `react-fastclick` in your main javascript file before any of your components are created, and you're done.

-Now any calls to onClick will have fast touch events added automatically - no need to write any additional listeners.
+Now any calls to onClick  or elements with special functionality, such as inputs, will have fast touch events added automatically - no need to write any additional listeners.

 **ES6**